alirzaj/laravel-elasticsearch-builder/README.md

 `$tokenizers` contains config for tokenizers.

  the only property that you **must** define is `$properties`.

+ If you don't know what other properties do, please refer to doc comment of each property to read more about it.

 # create indices
 to create the indices defined in previous step, run **`php artisan elastic:create-indices`**